zeroSteiner/rule-engine/docs/source/index.rst

 compatibility testing.
 With type information, the engine will raise an :py:class:`~rule_engine.errors.EvaluationError` when an incompatible operation is detected such as a regex match (``=~``) using an integer on either side.
-This makes it easier to detect errors in a rule's syntax prior to it being applied to an object.
+This makes it possible to detect errors in a rule's syntax prior to it being applied to an object.
+When symbol type information is specified, the value resolved from a symbol and object must either match the specified type or be :py:attr:`~rule_engine.ast.NULL` otherwise a :py:class:`~rule_engine.errors.SymbolTypeError` will be raised when the symbol is resolved.

 Alternatively, a function can be specified that simply returns :py:attr:`~rule_engine.ast.DataType.UNDEFINED` for valid symbols.
 In both cases,